oeh-tnf/JKU-Games-Page/03_penandpaper.md

 ---
 layout: post
 title: Pen and Paper
-description: Analog Rolegames such as DnD and Kingdom
+description: Fantasy rolegames that are played using pen and paper, such as DnD and Kingdom
 image:
 nav-menu: true
 permalink: /penandpaper/